rhfdn/SummaRuNNer/README.md

 Run `train_RNN_RNN.ipynb` to train the paper model.
 Run `train_SIMPLE_CNN_RNN.ipynb` to train the model whose first RNN is replaced by a single-layer CNN.
 Run `train_COMPLEX_CNN_RNN.ipynb` to train the model whose the first RNN is replaced by a complex CNN (3 layers).
+Run `train_COMPLEX_CNN_RNN_max_pool.ipynb` to train the model whose the first RNN is replaced by a complex CNN (3 layers).
+And the model uses max pooling instead of average pooling.
 Run `train_RES_CNN_RNN.ipynb` to train the model whose first RNN is replaced by a CNN that uses residual connections (3 layers).

 The other notebooks are used to train SIMPLE_CNN_RNN that have been ablated to see the importance of each component of the model: